Flows

 Option 1: Import from Requirements

-- Define your Requirements and Use Case (optional but recommended)
+- Define your Requirement and Use Case first

 - Create a flow by importing the Use Case into Flows